txstc55/dogesay/README.md

 Check out lolcat at [here](https://github.com/busyloop/lolcat) and figlet at [here](http://www.figlet.org/)

+The original lolcat is quite slow though, [](https://github.com/jaseg/lolcat) is a c-implementation of lolcat that runs much faster, which I strongly recommand.

 But it is ok if you do not want those two.
 Doge will check if you have lolcat or figlet for you, if you don't have it, it just simply doesn't use it.

 You can, however, manually disable the use of lolcat or figlet.
 On line 22 and 25, you will see two options for lolcat and figlet.
 Set the one you want to disable to false and doge will not use it.